jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 **How it works**:
 This subsystem contains three tightly coupled pillars:

-1. **Meta-RL Improvement Loop** — closed self-critique engine that evaluates past recommendations against four objectives (Recognition of Value, Implementation of Strategy, Prediction of Impact, Training Utility) using real downstream outcomes and calibration error.
+1. **Meta-RL Improvement Loop** — closed self-critique engine that evaluates past recommendations against four objectives using real downstream outcomes and calibration error.
 2. **Neural-Net Scoring Head** — learnable brain that takes rich fragment features and outputs predictions for the four objectives plus uncertainty estimates.
 Calibration error drives its continuous improvement.
 3. **Training/Distillation Pipeline** — curates high-utility data and progressively distills it into smaller, specialized Enigma models optimized for verifiable solving problems and designed to run locally on modest hardware.